macimax/WIKI_STEPMANIA/List-of-Song-Modifiers.md

 Split:

-Alternate: The orientation of the receptor switches every time, so the first one is upright, the second one is down, the third is up, the fourth is down.
+Alternate: The orientation of the receptor switches every time, so the first one is upright, the second one is downscroll, the third is up, the fourth is down.

 Cross: The outer receptors are upright, and the inner receptors are at the bottom.